cjbarroso/cjbarroso.github.io/_posts/2025-07-04-risks-ai-exposure.md

 ---
 layout: post
-title: The AI's Pandora's Box
+title: The AI's Pandora's Box: A Technical Report on the New Wave of Corporate Data Exfiltration
-description: A Technical Report on the New Wave of Corporate Data Exfiltration
+description: Employees across all sectors—from software development to marketing—are turning to public generative AI tools to save time, boost efficiency, and solve complex problems.
+This behavior is not born of malicious intent but is a rational response to workflow demands in a competitive landscape
 categories: ["data", "ai", "security"]
 related_posts: true
 date: 2025-07-04 01:59:00